 Pathway to instability?
 The politics of developing and internationalising China's capital markets

-Johannes Petry is a political economist trained in Political Science and Economics (Frankfurt), International Political Economy (Warwick) and Comparative Public Policy (Konstanz).
-During his studies he specialised on the comparative and interdisciplinary analysis of financial markets, systems and crises as well as the political economy of emerging markets.
+I am a ESRC Doctoral Research Fellow and PhD Candidate in International Political Economy and a political economist with a BA in Political Science and Economics (Goethe University Frankfurt), MA in International Political Economy (Warwick of Warwick) and MA in Comparative Public Policy (University of Konstanz).
+My research interests include the comparative and interdisciplinary analysis of finance - be it financial actors, markets, systems or crises - as well as the political economy of emerging markets.

-Between his studies and starting his PhD, he decided to work in finance for two years to obtain more practical knowledge about his research subject, mainly conducting regulatory analyses on Asian and European capital markets.
-Applying these practical insights into his research, he analyses the developmentof capital markets in China and its integration into global capital markets.
-Taking an institutionalist approach to the organisation of capital markets, he focuses on the interplay of financial infrastructures, investors and products in capital markets in China, how these changed over time as well as their increasing internationalisation.
+Between my studies and starting a PhD, I decided to work in finance for two years to obtain more practical knowledge about my research subject, mainly conducting regulatory analyses on Asian and European capital markets.
+Applying these practical insights into my research, I analyse the development of capital markets in China and their integration with global finance.
+Taking an institutionalist approach to the organisation of capital markets, I focus on the interplay of financial infrastructures, investors and products in China's capital markets, how these changed over time as well as their increasing internationalisation.

-Thereby, he emphasises the role exchanges play as crucial actors in this process.
-Exchanges organise capital markets.
-But while there is a plethora of research on capital markets, exchanges are very seldomly taken serious as actors in their own right.
+Thereby, my emphasis is on the role exchanges play as crucial actors in processes of market development.
+While there is a plethora of research on capital markets, exchanges are very seldomly taken serious as actors in their own right.
 The terms stock exchange and stock market are often used interchangeable, usually referring to the later.
-He argues, however, that exchanges exercise significant influence over the overall organisation and development of capital markets and that they have transformed fundamentally in the last few decades, internationalising, changing their governance and business models, and venturing into new markets.
+I argue that more than just marketplaces, exchanges are powerful actors in their own right which exercise considerable influence over the organisation and development of capital markets.

-Methodologically, next to data from financial statistics, reports and news, his research draws on expert interviews with market participants and regulators as well as insights from event ethnography by attending financial industry conferences such as FIA Asia, FOW Asia Derivatives World or the Euro Finance Week.
-He conducted fieldwork in Beijing, Dalian, Hangzhou, Hong Kong, Shenzhen, Shanghai, Singapore, Frankfurt and London.
+Methodologically, next to data from financial statistics, reports and news, my research draws on expert interviews with market participants and regulators as well as insights from event ethnography by attending financial industry conferences such as FIA Asia, FOW Asia Derivatives World or Euro Finance Week.
+I conducted fieldwork in Beijing, Dalian, Hangzhou, Hong Kong, Shenzhen, Shanghai, Singapore, Frankfurt and London.

-From May to July 2017, Johannes was a ESRC International Partnership Visiting Fellow at the Department of Asian and International Studies at The City University of Hong Kong and from November 2017 to January 2018 a Visiting Researcher at the Institute for Political Science at Goethe University in Frankfurt.
-In April and May 2018, he was a Visiting Scholar at the Fudan Development Institute at Fudan University in Shanghai and in October and November 2018 he was a Visiting Scholar at the International Political Economy Center at Peking University.
+From May to July 2017, I was a ESRC International Partnership Visiting Fellow at the Department of Asian and International Studies at The City University of Hong Kong and from November 2017 to January 2018 a Visiting Researcher at the Institute for Political Science at Goethe University in Frankfurt.
+In April and May 2018, I was a Visiting Scholar at the Fudan Development Institute at Fudan University in Shanghai and in October and November 2018 a Visiting Scholar at the International Political Economy Center at Peking University.

-Since May 2018, he is an international advisor for financial market development at the Development Research Center of the Shanghai Municipal People's Government (SDRC), one of the leading decision-making research and consulting institutions in China.
+Since May 2018, I am also an international advisor for financial market development at the Development Research Center of the Shanghai Municipal People's Government (SDRC), one of the leading decision-making research and consulting institutions in China.